-- 1. Support small scale limited residential development, where it is demonstrated that it meets a local need and is in a suitable and sustainable location - 2.
-Limit new residential development in the Parish to no more than 8 new homes over the next 15 years - 3.
-To support and maintain current business activities, in existing locations within the Parish - 4.
-To retain existing employment opportunities within the Parish - 5.
-To control the introduction of new non-rural commercial activity in to the Parish - 6.
-To support improved communication facilities within the Parish - 7.
-To retain and maintain the rural nature of the roads and thoroughfares within the Parish - 8.
-To ensure there is no on-road parking arising directly or indirectly from new development - 9.
-To control increases in vehicular traffic in the residential areas of the Parish arising from a growth in the number of visitors to the SDNPA - 10.
-To ensure roads and thoroughfares elsewhere in the Parish are safe for foot, cycle and equestrian use, and, specifically, to gain support for a reduction of the speed limit on the A280 in the area of the village school - 11.
-To support the maintenance and improvement of bus services to the Parish.
+- 1. To continue the longstanding policy of strict control over new residential development in the parish - 2.
+To support and maintain current business activities, in existing locations within the Parish - 3.
+To retain existing employment opportunities within the Parish - To control the introduction of new non-rural commercial activity in to the Parish - 5.
+To support improved communication facilities within the Parish - 6.
+To retain and maintain the rural nature of the roads and thoroughfares within the Parish - 7.
+To ensure there is no on-road parking arising directly or indirectly from new development

+- 8. To control increases in vehicular traffic in the residential areas of the Parish arising from a growth in the number of visitors to the SDNPA - 9.
+To ensure roads and thoroughfares elsewhere in the Parish are safe for foot, cycle and equestrian use, and, specifically, to gain support for a reduction of the speed limit on the A280 in the area of the village school

+10.To support the maintenance and improvement of bus services to the Parish